TeamHeKA/FrailtyCompRisk/README.md

 max_iter, where max_iter is a parameter you can choose - p: the number of covariables - K: the number of clusters

+This package uses sparse matrices with the package `Matrix`, which improve significantly the speed of the algorithms.

 ## 🧠 Example on real data

 This is under development...